AntonFagerberg/antonfagerberg.github.io/about.markdown

 - And the page you're now reading is new!

 A lot of this has to do with me really starting to enjoy "the small web".
-Personal websites, more like it was back in the early 2000s before everything got swallowed up by Facebook and "walled gardens".
+Personal websites, more like it was back in the early 2000s (and even earlier).
+Before everything got swallowed up by Facebook, "walled gardens" and everything got capitalized.
+Before everything turned into a garbage dump by all the AI generated nonsense.
 Let's get back to that!

 Social media is not for me, so this is the place where I can express my thoughts and show off things I've been doing.